 - Agility: The ability to quickly turn around strategies, make tough decisions, and scrap what isn’t working

 - An open-door policy where the leadership works with the sales team executives rather than dictating to them

 Prioritizing Processes in Implementing a Dynamic Sales Strategy

-If the image drawn in the above section gives you the impression that a dynamic strategy is all about going with the flow, you’d be wrong to assume that.
-In fact, the backbone that keeps a dynamic sales strategy on the path to success is…process!
+If the image drawn in the above section gives the impression that a dynamic strategy is all about going with the flow, you’d be wrong to assume that.
+The backbone that keeps a dynamic sales strategy on the path to success is…process!